-Precisely because Artaud’s ideas are totally incarnated in Artaud’s life and personality, they make sense only in the context of his own experience, above all his own suffering.
+Precisely because Artaud’s ideas are totally incarnated in Artaud’s life and personality, they make sense only in the context of his own experience, above all his own suffering [emphasis mine].
 His rage and aggressiveness are, ultimately, merely poetic metaphors for his suffering and can only be understood as complementary to it.
 He had the right to utter those heart-rending screams of pain we can still hear in the last recording, because he suffered the pain from which they sprang.
-But that does not give other, who have not felt that pain, the justification to start uttering equally loud and strident cries [emphasis mine].
+But that does not give others, who have not felt that pain, the justification to start uttering equally loud and strident cries [emphasis mine].
 Without the suffering such screams are hollow, empty, superficial, and fake.
 And what is true of the screams is equally true of violent talk and violent action.
-The middle-class student revolutionaries of the Paris riots of May 1968 who used Artaud’s aggressiveness to power their own frustrations did not share these sufferings but merely exploited them for their own shallow ends and to provide cheap thrills for themselves.
+The middle-class student revolutionaries of the Paris riots of May 1968 who used Artaud’s aggressiveness to power their own frustrations did not share these sufferings but merely exploited them for their own shallow ends and to provide cheap thrills for themselves [emphasis mine].
 In that sense, they, not Jean-Louis Barrault, had stolen Artaud.

 And as such, I’m not listening to nonsense such as “too many white people in this multicultural center” and other self-righteous, “we’re just trying to exist” twaddle.
 What a load of malarkey.
 Unless you’ve suffered like Antonin Artaud, shut up – you’re lucky.
 There’s not enough of Artaud – the real Artaud – in society.
 He would sneer at today’s Social Justice Warriors just as he sneered at Lise Deharme for her shallow, smug liberal activism and literary salons.
 Antonin Artaud today would angrily denounce both today’s liberal wokier-than-thou shallowness and Trumpian hyper-nationalism.